kube-reporting/metering-operator/Documentation/report.md

-# Scheduled Reports
+# Reports

-The `ScheduledReport` custom resource is used to manage the execution and status of reports.
+The `Report` custom resource is used to manage the execution and status of reports.
 Metering produces reports derived from usage data sources which can be used in further analysis and filtering.

-## Scheduled Report object
+## Report object

-A single `ScheduledReport` resource represents a report which is updated with new information according to a schedule.
-Scheduled reports are always running, and will track what time periods it has collected data for, ensuring that if Metering is shutdown or unavailable for an extended period of time, it will backfill the data starting where it left off.
+A single `Report` resource represents a report which is updated with new information according to a schedule.
+Reports with a `spec.schedule` field set are always running, and will track what time periods it has collected data for, ensuring that if Metering is shutdown or unavailable for an extended period of time, it will backfill the data starting where it left off.
+If it's unset, then the Report will run once for the time specified by the reportingStart and reportingEnd.

-## Example Scheduled Report
+## Example Report with a Schedule

-The following example scheduled report will contain information on every Pod's CPU requests, and will run every hour, adding the last hours worth of data each time it runs.
+The following example Report will contain information on every Pod's CPU requests, and will run every hour, adding the last hours worth of data each time it runs.

 ```
 apiVersion: metering.openshift.io/v1alpha1
-kind: ScheduledReport
+kind: Report
 metadata:
   name: pod-cpu-request-hourly
 spec: